afeld/python-public-policy/syllabus.md

 - All submissions must be made from a Jupyter notebook file, following [these instructions](https://python-public-policy.afeld.me/en/{{school_slug}}/assignments.html).
 - Attendance is mandatory, but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.
 If you are ill, injured, or have unexpected travel, please [watch the recording](#class-recordings).

+### Auditing

+See the [school policies]({{auditing}}).
+To receive R-credit, every assignment should at least be attempted and submitted.
+The [between-class participation](#participation) is not required.
+At the end of the course, please remind the instructor that you were auditing.

 ### Sharing

 A student may work with other students.
 However, assignment solutions should not be identical to / copied-and-pasted from one another, and each student should submit theirs separately.
 In addition, students need to indicate who they worked with with each submission.
 This also applies to using generative tools like [ChatGPT](https://openai.com/blog/chatgpt/).